snakesonaguy/CL_DEVWKS-2225/README.md

 `code .`

+If you are prompted to trust the authors of the file click **Yes**.

 Note: `code` is the command to open vscode and `.` is a refrence to the present working directory.

 vscode should open on your desktop and you should see a screen similar to this: